USS Buchanan (ii) (DD 484)

 Please use this if you spot mistakes or want to improve this ships page.

-Noteable events involving Buchanan (ii) include:
+Notable events involving Buchanan (ii) include: